-Seeing as they’re at the bottom of a webpage, footers are far too often overlooked.
-But did you know they can have a huge impact on your SEO efforts?
+As they’re at the bottom of a webpage, footers are often overlooked.
+But did you know they can significantly impact your SEO efforts?

 Linking, especially internal linking, is the backbone of any good SEO strategy.
-Unfortunately, if used improperly, sitewide backlinks can fall under the category of ‘forced link building’ and do some major damage in the eyes of our search engine overlords.
+Unfortunately, if misused, sitewide backlinks can fall under the category of ‘forced link building’ and do some significant damage in the eyes of our search engine overlords.
 So how can we find the right balance?

 Today, we’re going to dive in and explore what footer links are, why there’s such a debate around their use, and how you can use them to your advantage.